Meet the Team

 Tracy originally trained in Rural Estate Management at Seale-Hayne Agricultural College in Devon.
 After two training years with the MOD and Cambridgeshire County Council she qualified as a Chartered Surveyor before moving into conservation working as a Countryside Stewardship Project Officer.
 A lengthy career break followed where she did various jobs including running ski chalets, working as a groom and travelling around the world for 2 years.

-When she’s not working Tracy enjoys cooking, mountain biking, growing vegetables and walking with her dog Monty.
+When she isn't working, Tracy enjoys cooking, mountain biking, growing vegetables and walking with her dog Monty.

 Harry Bell has a background in Geography and Geomorphology, and specialised in Coastal Zone Management at University.

-He now runs a consultancy company - Jubilee Computing Services Ltd - providing GIS Services to various organisations including two AONBs.
+He now runs a consultancy company - Jubilee Computing Services Ltd - providing GIS Services to various organisations including two AONBs specialising in production of high quality mapping, GIS Systems support including QGis, ArcMap and Mapinfo and development of web based applications using Leaflet and the Bing mapping API.
 The company also specialises in website design and social media.